 With that said, the more elderly someone is, the more expensive their premiums will be.
-Taking out coverage sooner rather than later is going to pay a big difference in the monthly price.
+Taking out coverage sooner rather than later is going to play a big difference in the monthly price.

 Funeral Insurance For Parents Quotes

-The chart below shows the price ranges of burial life insurance for your parents, depending on age, coverage amount, and health history.
+The chart below shows the price ranges of burial life insurance for your parents.
+Quotes depend on age, coverage amount, and health history.

 A healthier person can expect to pay towards the lower end of the price range.
 Conversely, a sick parent with a more complicated medical history can expect to pay more.

 |70||$53 – $80||$78 – $120||$103 – $177|